-• Sound Horn With Lock
+Sound Horn With Lock

 When this feature is selected, the horn will sound when the door locks are activated.
-To make your selection, touch the Sound Horn With Lock soft-key, until a checkmark appears next to the setting, showing that the setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press either the "Off," "1st Press," or "2nd Press" button on the touchscreen, until a check-mark appears next to setting, showing that setting has been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.

-• Sound Horn With Remote Start
+Sound Horn With Remote Start

 When this feature is selected, the horn will sound when the remote start is activated.
-To make your selection, touch the Sound Horn With Remote Start soft-key, until a check-mark appears next to the setting, showing that the setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the "Sound Horn with Remote Start" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.